-So, let’s dig into their art of cloth-making, especially into this famous pallia Fresonica where everyone was bragging about in the Middle Ages, and see who these Frisian sissy-boys with swag were.
+So, let’s dig into their art of cloth-making, especially into this famous pallia Fresonica where everyone was bragging about in the Early Middle Ages, and see who these Frisian sissy-boys with swag were.

 What is the good of those little napkins?
 In bed I cannot have sex with it.
 And, when I am on horseback, I cannot protect myself from wind and rain.
 And, when I have to relief myself, I suffer because my willy freezes off.